 constancy of light speed

-The space built by dynamic horn torus coordinates is ruled by an unique topology and is equipped with an exceptional self-metrisation, what means, that all measurable variables within the space are related to one fixed unalterable unit.
+The space built by dynamic horn torus coordinates is ruled by a unique topology and is equipped with an exceptional self-metrisation, what means that all measurable variables within the space are related to one fixed unalterable unit.
 This unit is called the 'standard dynamic horn torus', described and explained by means of interactive graphics elsewhere on this site.

 Speed of light is represented by the circumferential speed of the horn torus bulge longitudes which perform the revolution around themselves, shown in an allegoric figurative visualisation with gearwheels.
 The animation makes different angular velocities obvious, when horn tori of different size are nested into one another and revolve with same circumferential speed, measured at their common point.

 In the horn torus model all variables are defined by ratios or are closely related to ratios and not to absolute 'sizes'.
 The most evident ratio is that of revolution and rotation, i. e. the torsion of the torus bulge around itself and the spin around the main symmetry axis of the horn torus.
 In whichever size you draw the horn torus and whichever circumferential speed you choose for the longitudes, the ratios remain constant, when you always refer to the standard dynamic horn torus, characterised by the ratio 1:1, what means just one rotation per full revolution and vice versa one revolution per full rotation.